⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Prudential plc

-A UK-based multinational insurance company with a strong focus on Asia and Africa, offering life and health insurance.
+A major UK-based insurance and financial services company with a strong and growing presence across Asia and Africa.

 15%